 - Surgical masks: these are disposable masks normally used by caregivers: they filter well, but may leak on the sides.

 - protective respirators and elastomeric respirators (FFP2, N95, KP95, etc.).
-Their filtering power and especially their tightness on the face are better than for the previous masks.
+Their filtering power and especially their tightness on the face are better than previous masks.

 See the question What are the different types of masks?

-In deciding which mask to use in which situation, the most important thing to consider is the ability of a mask to prevent the spread of the virus, i.e. its filtering power and adherence to the face, and the level of risk of the situation you are in.
+In deciding which mask to use in which situation, the most important thing to consider is the ability of a mask to prevent the spread of the virus, i.e., its filtering power and adherence to the face, and the level of risk of the situation you are in.
 Particles should not be able to enter or exit through or around the mask.
-Adhesion to the face is an important factor: if there is just a small gap between the mask and the face, about a centimetre in size, this can reduce the effectiveness of the mask by 60%.
+Adhesion to the face is an important factor: if there is just a small gap between the mask and the face, about a centimeter in size, this can reduce the effectiveness of the mask by 60%.
 Therefore, care must be taken not to cross the elastics of surgical masks to shorten them.
 The mask may "yawn" at the sides and no longer fit the face.
 To shorten the elastics, it is better to tie a knot on the elastic itself.
-The most filtering masks are respirators, but they are also the least comfortable for prolonged use.
+The masks with the greatest filtering capacity are respirators, but they are also the least comfortable for prolonged use.
 Fabric masks are generally less filtering than surgical or FFP2 masks.
-With the emergence of new coronavirus variants (see the question What are the coronavirus variants SARS-CoV-2 that have attracted attention? and the question What do we know about the UK variant?), it is likely that coronavirus transmission will become increasingly easy between people, so it is wise to protect yourself and others with effective masks!
+With the emergence of new coronavirus variants (see the question What are the SARS-CoV-2 coronavirus variants that have attracted attention? and the question What do we know about the UK variant?), it is likely that coronavirus transmission will become increasingly easier between people, so it is wise to protect yourself and others with effective masks!